storyblok/storyblok/README.md

 If you want a hosting with our [Rendering Service](https://www.storyblok.com/docs/Rendering-Service/Theme-Documentation) so you won't have to setup a server on your own you can directly choose from one of...<br><br>
 - **[What is a Boilerplate?](https://www.storyblok.com/docs/terminology/themes)**
 If you want to use your server or have already an existing project in which you want to integrate Storyblok you can use one of ...<br><br>
-- **I receive: { error: 'Unauthorized' }**
-You can logout of the Storyblok CLI using `storyblok logout` so the current token will get destroyed.
-After that simple use the command you tried before - you should now be asked for your credentials again.